git-artes/gr-tempest/README.md

 ![Screenshot of simulation](https://iie.fing.edu.uy/investigacion/grupos/artes/wp-content/uploads/sites/13/2020/05/captura_tempest.png)

-**Status:** The examples folder contains several examples that work with recordings.
-Until the end of the quarantine I won't be able to test it on hardware, but I'm confident it should work.
+**Status:** The examples folder contains several examples that work with recordings and it's been tested on hardware (see videos below).
 Feedback is more than welcome!

 **If you find the code useful, please consider starring the repository.
 This will help us get funding to support the project.**